 Feel free to experiment with other tasty add-ins.
 Some variations I’ve seen have included artichoke hearts, olives, sun dried tomatoes, capers, or feta cheese for a bit of salty briney action.
 This is also a great dish for using up whatever tomatoe-y odds and ends you have in the fridge, for example harissa paste, chili paste, salsas, ends of marinara jars, etc.

 This meal is great for sharing.
 It’s also fun to make shakshuka-for-one in a single serving ramekin or baking dish.
-To make this meal oil-free, dry sauté the onions and peppers with a lid on the pot, and be sure to roast the potatoes on parchment paper to prevent sticking.
+To make this meal oil-free, dry sauté the onions and peppers with a lid on the pot, and be sure to roast the potatoes on

 To batch cook this meal ahead, cook the potatoes and sauce ahead in a casserole dish and store in the fridge, and in the morning reheat in the oven for a few minutes, add the eggs, and enjoy a quick, tasty breakfast.